The Best Savings Accounts in Kentucky for 2023

 Should I go with a checking or savings account?

 That depends on your financial goals.
-Though there are high-yield checking accounts out there, they tend to be more volatile in terms of interest rate and how much you’ll actually earn, as checking accounts are designed for money to go in and out.
+Though there are high-yield checking accounts, they tend to be more volatile regarding interest rates and how much you’ll earn, as checking accounts are designed for money to go in and out.
 Savings accounts are intended for the money to stay there and gain interest over time.
-If you’re going to need to access the money to pay bills and such, a checking account is a better option.
+A checking account is a better option if you need to access the funds to pay bills.

 Is a money market fund or mutual fund better than a savings account?

 What kind of risk are you willing to take?
-In a savings account, you can earn interest on your money, but it’s quite unlikely a situation would arise where you would actually lose cash.
+In a savings account, you can earn interest on your money, but it’s unlikely a situation would arise where you would lose cash.

-In a money market or mutual fund, you’re taking a risk that your balance might drop if the market takes a hit.
+In a money market or mutual fund, you risk dropping your balance if the market takes a hit.
 On the other hand, the dividends in a good economy can be much higher than the interest of a savings account.

 Note that a money market fund is different than a money market account.